Constructs a control object for est = "adirmc", the Iterative Reweighting

 Gradient mode for the inner optimiser:

-"analytical"(default, closed-form weight-path gradient),"none"(derivative-free BOBYQA), or"fd"(finite differences).
-Note:"sens"and"cfd"are not available for the IRMC estimator.- kappa_method
+"analytical"(default, closed-form weight-path gradient),"none"(derivative-free BOBYQA), or"fd"(central finite differences).
+Note:"sens"is not available for the IRMC estimator.- kappa_method

 Kappa correction method for models with non-mu-referenced struct thetas: